traitecoevo/plant/doc/design.md

 Currently there is no way of accessing the constants (especially initial seed mass).
 How should we do this?
 Should we do this?

+### Default values

+I have now had to add default values for the four core traits, too, otherwise we get cryptic errors when trying to compute the initial leaf mass.
+It doesn't really make much sense to make a strategy that doesn't know it's lma, so this seems OK.

 ## Functions within plant

 I've pulled into separate functions the physiological variables that